Wookiee Defenders – Battleforce Guide (Legion 2.6)

 If there is one thing Wookiees like besides ripping arms off, its moving (to get closer to the bodies those arms are attached to).

-There are a couple of different ways to field your melee Wookiees in this battleforce; naked with just Tenacity (for 75 points) as just a pure melee rush list, or with some combination of heavy weapons (either the bowcaster or the shield).
-The Sharpshooter-less ranged 2 pool of Wookiees with the bowcaster has lost some luster but is still servicable.
+There are a few different ways to field your melee Wookiees in this battleforce; naked with just Tenacity (for 75 points) as just a pure melee rush list, or with some combination of heavy weapons (either the bowcaster or the shield).

 Alternatively, consider the shield Wookiee.
 Five points cheaper than the bowcaster, it makes your Wookiees a lot tougher, especially once they get close and don’t really have to move.
 Impact and critical weapons are also fairly rare in melee, meaning once they get stuck in your battle shield wookiees will be much harder to dislodge.
-They also make a great hostage unit.
+We’d really only suggest the Bowcaster on melee units if you are using Yoda with Battle Meditation so you can get a really powerful Relentless shot in while you’re closing distance (or two, with Guidance) using Yoda’s 2-Pip.

-Upgrades to consider: Tenacity, Offensive Push, Into the Fray, Bowcaster Wookiee, Battle Shield Wookiee, Recon Intel
+Upgrades to consider: Battle Shield Wookiee, Recon Intel, Bowcaster Wookiee

-Upgrades to Consider: Z-6 Phase II Trooper, Phase II Mortar Trooper, Clone Medic
+Upgrades to Consider: Z-6 Trooper, Clone Medic, Clone Commander

 Support